vhar/vhar/README.md

  ✔️ Docker, Git

 🔥About:
-Experience in integrating CMS/CRMs with APIs of third-party services (banks, marketplaces, etc.) from using ready-made libraries to make your own.
+Experience in integrating CMS/CRM with API of third-party services (banks, marketplaces, etc.) from using ready-made libraries to make your own.
 Extensive experience with legacy code, native PHP.